How Starbucks Brought Coffee to China

 Four years after opening its first café in China in 1999, Starbucks had registered all its major trademarks in China.
 A number of Chinese businesses have overstepped legal bounds in their efforts to mimic the successful Starbucks model.

-The organization and structure of Starbucks' global operations was informed by market research.
+The organization and structure of Starbucks' global operations were informed by market research.
 The organizational strategies employed by Starbucks were derived from Starbucks' experiences in other emerging markets supported an early recognition that China is not one homogeneous market.

 The organizational strategies employed by Starbucks addressed the many Chinese markets.
 The culture dominant in northern China differs radically from the culture in the eastern parts of China, as reflected in the differences in consumer spending power inland which is considerably lower than the spending power in coastal cities.